Jimbly/dcexjam2025/README.md

   * if I am the only player, execute a tick before allowing the action

 Levels!
-* template a dungeon vstyle (first one is swap-from-able)
-  * 2 combos: 2 solid, 1 secret, 1 floor, 1 ceiling, 0-2 passable details
-  * archways (1 style)
-  * doors (2 styles)
-  * stairs (1 style)
 * iterate on procgen
-  * larger secret rooms with mimics, no other monsters in them
-  * noai flag outside of stairs in
+  X larger secret rooms with mimics, no other monsters in them X noai flag outside of stairs in
-  * boss monster
+  X boss monster
-  * fewer 2x2 rooms
+  X fewer 2x1 rooms
-  * some doors are archways
-  * walls get random variations
+  X walls get random variations
-  * flag some rooms as style #2
+  X flag some rooms as style #2 (self-contained rooms with doors, (probably not window/archs), no secrets, stairs are fine
+  * add detail cells
-  * windows?
+  * windows? especially to outer sky?
+  * some doors are archways?  don't interp well through them currently...
 * then: roll 10 of them and pick from them, or do full dynamic?

 TODO